What is Construction Project Management?

 - Design-build contract.
 In this case, all of the project’s stages are performed by the same contractor, including the design phase and all of the different construction steps.
-This approach can technically lessen the time it takes for the project to be completed since both the design and the construction can be done simultaneously.
+This approach can technically lessen the time it takes for the project to be completed, since both the design and the construction can be done simultaneously.

 Both of the business models above are noting the design phase as the first stage of the bidding process.
-It is possible to split the design phase into two somewhat different approaches – schematic and programming.
+It is possible to split the design phase in two somewhat different approaches – schematic and programming.
 Both of them are representing raw drawings/sketches, and the digital models of the project, respectively.

 The process of project management and the main principles

 The construction as a process can be started right after the bidding process ends, with the stages of a construction project being somewhat similar to the traditional project management.
 The Project Management Institute has developed a unified five-step plan of a regular construction project that most of the construction project managers are already familiar with and follow in most cases: